 Heritage Revival Fund

-The Heritage Revival Fund has been created to help communities across England rescue and repurpose neglected historic buildings.
+The Heritage Revival Fund will help communities across England rescue and repurpose neglected historic buildings.
 It will do this by supporting community organisations to take ownership of, adapt and reuse the local heritage assets that matter to them, transforming them into thriving spaces that meet their needs.
-This new programme is being delivered by the Architectural Heritage Fund in partnership with the Department for Culture, Media and Sport (DCMS) and Historic England, and forms part of the government’s wider £270 million investment in arts and culture.
+This programme is being delivered by the Architectural Heritage Fund in partnership with the Department for Culture, Media and Sport (DCMS) and Historic England, and forms part of the government’s wider £1.5 billion investment in arts and culture.

 Contents